Summer Forest Camp 2020

 * We are looking forward to Summer Camp 2021

-Our Forest Summer Camp program is for children ages 3 to 6 years old.
+This program is suited for children ages 3 to 7 years old.

-- We will spend most of the day outdoors and will be taking off site excursions.
-Our Summer Camp excursions will include hiking to our "Home Base" for the day into our local passive parks, exploring and taking the time to marvel in the natural world.
+Our Summer Camp includes playing in the outdoors at our home base property and moving into our local passive parks.
+There we will be exploring and taking the time to marvel in the natural world.
 Our flexible schedule will enable the children to discover nature at a slowed down pace and will also allow us to stop for story time, picnic and choose from offerings of creative nature experiences as well as open ended play time:

 - Nature Artistic Expression

-- Summer Camp Fee is $200 per week
+- Summer Camp Fee is $240 per week for currently enrolled children

 - Currently enrolled students

-- We aim to create a balanced multi aged group of children ages 3 to 6 yrs old.
+- We aim to create a balanced and diverse multi aged group of children ages 3 to 7 yrs old.

 Application and Registration Process

 We are pleased that you are interested in our KMNP Forest Summer Camp experience.
 Choosing an appropriate Summer Camp for your child and family is an important decision and we hope to help you in this process.

 Our process for applying and registration: